Emergency Assistance

 Lazarus House 630-587-2144

-Lazarus House is a 501(c)(3) charitable organization serving persons who are homeless or at risk of homelessness and connected Batavia, Geneva, St. Charles and western, rural Kane County.
+Lazarus House is a 501(c)(3) charitable organization serving persons who are homeless or at risk of homelessness and connected to Batavia, Geneva, St. Charles and western, rural Kane County.
 Volunteer opportunities are also available.

 St. Peter’s Food Pantry 630-232-0124